 Amrita Ibrahim

-I am currently working on a book project titled Surveillance, Publicity, and the Crisis of Credibility in Indian Journalism, drawing on fieldwork conducted with journalists in Delhi, India between 2008-2014.
-It investigates how journalists manipulate trust and suspicion of government and public institutions when creating public mandates.
-Following certain major news events, I show how the discourses, practices, and ideologies of journalism constitute new regimes of monitoring and surveillance in the age of ubiquitous social and interactive media.
-These regimes intersect with and are bolstered by their interaction with other institutional forces, such as the law, police, and the family.
-I use journalists and their work as a means to interrogate the concepts of surveillance, policing, and monitoring and what these might mean through an anthropological lens.
-A second focus in my work is sexual violence, sexual assault, and gender both as journalists cover these stories as well as how these events and experiences shape journalists and the reporting they do.
+Her current book project explores gender, crime, and the work of doubt in Indian journalism drawing on fieldwork conducted with journalists in Delhi, India between 2006-2014.
+It investigates how journalists both manipulate trust and suspicion of government and public institutions when creating public mandates while also potentially becoming untrustworthy to themselves and in their professional world.
+Following certain major news events, I argue that the discourses, practices, and ideologies of journalism constitute new regimes of monitoring and surveillance in the age of ubiquitous social and interactive media to which journalists are as susceptible as their targets.